natecostello/van_two_point_oh/blog/2022-6-16-wakespeed-testing/wakespeed-testing.md

 	# if attribution is needed
 	# source: [vecteezy]
 	# url: url
-tldr:
+tldr: 'The APS alternator performs pretty close to advertised performance but requires driving or higher than nominal idle to supply power.
+If you are looking for serious charge capability we'd recommend this product.'
 ---
 **TLDR: The APS alternator performs pretty close to advertised performance but requires driving or higher than nominal idle to supply power.
-If you are looking for serious charge capability we'd recommend this product.**<!--excerpt-->
+If you are looking for serious charge capability we'd recommend this product.**

 ## Firmware and Settings